Azelaic acid: Medical

+In 2023, it was the 309th most commonly prescribed medication in the United States, with more than 200,000 prescriptions.

 Azelaic acid is used to treat mild to moderate acne, both comedonal acne and inflammatory acne.
-It belongs to a class of medication called dicarboxylic acids.
+It belongs to a class of chemicals called dicarboxylic acids.
 It works by killing acne bacteria that infect skin pores.
 It also decreases the production of keratin, which is a natural substance that promotes the growth of acne bacteria.
 Azelaic acid is also used as a topical gel treatment for rosacea, due to its ability to reduce inflammation.
 It clears the bumps and swelling caused by rosacea.
-The mechanism of action is thought to be through the inhibition of hyperactive protease activity that converts cathelicidin into the antimicrobial skin peptide LL-37.

-In topical pharmaceutical preparations and scientific research AzA is typically used in concentrations between 15% and 20% but some research demonstrates that in certain vehicle formulations the pharmaceutical effects of 10% Azelaic acid has the potential to be fully comparable to that of some 20% creams.
+In topical pharmaceutical preparations and scientific research AzA is typically used in concentrations between 15% and 20% but some research demonstrates that in certain vehicle formulations, the pharmaceutical effects of 10% Azelaic acid have the potential to be fully comparable to that of some 20% creams.

 Acne treatment

 Azelaic acid is effective for mild to moderate acne when applied topically at a 15%-20% concentration.
-In patients with moderate acne, twice daily application over 3 months of 20% AzA significantly reduced the number of comedones, papules, and pustules; at this strength, it’s considered to be as effective as benzoyl peroxide 5%, tretinoin 0.05%, erythromycin 2%, and oral tetracycline at 500mg-1000mg.
+In patients with moderate acne, twice daily application over 3 months of 20% AzA significantly reduced the number of comedones, papules, and pustules; at this strength, it's considered to be as effective as benzoyl peroxide 5%, tretinoin 0.05%, erythromycin 2%, and oral tetracycline at 500 mg-1000 mg.
 In a comparative review of effects of topical AzA, Salicylic acid, Nicotinamide, Sulfur, Zinc, and alpha-hydroxy acid, AzA had more high-quality evidence of effectiveness than the rest.
 Results can be expected after 4 weeks of twice-daily treatment.
-The effectiveness of long term use is unclear, but it’s been recommended that AzA be used for at least 6 months continuously for maintenance.
+The effectiveness of long-term use is unclear, but it's been recommended that AzA be used for at least 6 months continuously for maintenance.